 Before we jump in, let’s get a couple of basics out of the way.

 What Is Sales Enablement?

-Sales enablement is the iterative process of providing your business’s sales team with the resources they need to close more deals.
+Sales enablement is the iterative process of providing your business’s sales team with the resources, tools, and sales collateral they need to close more deals.
 These resources may include content, tools, knowledge, and information to sell your product or service to customers effectively.